 An adult should always supervise children when they are accessing information via the Internet.
 The service provider does filter information but staff are ultimately responsible for information accessed by pupils.
-If staff or children do inadvertently visit inappropriate sites please see advice from T&W ICT team and inform a member of the Senior Management Team.
+If staff or children do inadvertently visit inappropriate sites please see advice ICT team and inform a member of the Senior Management Team.